-Chronic back pain is common, but many people are doing themselves no favors by repeating poor daily habits that only makes the pain worse.
+Chronic back pain is common, but many people are doing themselves no favors by repeating poor daily habits that only make the pain worse.
 As bad habits develop, your muscles get used to the negative patterns.
-And taking care of your back can become easy once you replace your bad habits with healthy ones.
+Taking care of your back can become easy once you replace your bad habits with healthy ones.
 The list of seemingly insignificant everyday habits that can take a toll on your back is pretty long.
 Here are five habits that may be causing some of those unwanted aches.

 Why poor eating is bad for my back?